afpma-pro/firecalc/docker/CONFIG_SETUP.md

 nano gocardless-config.conf
 nano invoice-config.yaml

-# 8. (Optional) Add company logo
+# 8. Add company logo for invoices and reports
-# Place logo file at: configs/staging/invoices/logo.png
+# Copy your logo to BOTH directories (REQUIRED for PDF generation):
+cp /path/to/your/logo.png docker/configs/staging/invoices/logo.png
+cp /path/to/your/logo.jpg docker/configs/staging/reports/logo.jpg

 # 9. Deploy to Docker (builds backend JAR + UI, then deploys)
 cd /path/to/firecalc